-One major challenge firms face when outsourcing for a social manager is deciding whether to pursue the service of an independent worker, full-time in-house manager, or an agency.
+One major challenge firms face when outsourcing a social manager is deciding whether to pursue the service of an independent worker, full-time in-house manager, or an agency.

 It figures there hardly a direct way of finding a successful social media manager.
 But, seeing one with a clear social media objective may be a good starting point.
-Additionally, skills like freelance writing, blogging, digital marketing, SEO, and knowledge of keyword phrases must be relevant in individuals who want to get their hands dirty in this job better explained by a browser’s history.
+Additionally, skills like freelance writing, blogging, digital marketing, SEO, and knowledge of keyword phrases must be relevant in individuals who want to get their hands in this job better explained by a browser’s history.

 What is a social media agency?